All You Need to Know About Mortgage Credit Certificates (MCCs)

 Can I refinance with a mortgage credit certificate?

-A mortgage credit certificate does not prevent you from refinancing, but you’ll lose the MCC on your current loan.
-Many programs, though, allow borrowers to apply to receive a new MCC issued with their refinanced mortgage.
+A mortgage credit certificate (MCC) doesn’t prevent you from refinancing, but you’ll lose the MCC on your current loan.
+Many programs, though, allow borrowers to apply for a new or reissued MCC when refinancing.

 How do I know if I have an MCC?

-Borrowers apply for an MCC prior to closing and receive a physical copy with a unique certificate number from their local or state government.
+Borrowers apply for a mortgage credit certificate prior to closing.
+They then receive a physical copy with a unique certificate number from their local or state government agency.

 Do I lose my mortgage credit certificate if I refinance?

-The original mortgage credit certificate becomes void if you refinance, but you may be able to have the MCC reissued if the principal balance on the refinanced loan is lower than the original.
+The original mortgage credit certificate (MCC) becomes void if you refinance.
+However, you may be able to have the MCC reissued if the new loan’s principal doesn’t exceed the remaining balance of the original loan.

 Photo credit: iStock/Morsa Images